dubydu/swift-mvvm-module/README.md

 Okay, Let's try something new to make your working time more productive.

 ### [Custom Your Own Template](#custom-your-own-template)
-All you have to do is create your expected format file inside the .template folder.
+All you have to do is create your expected format file inside the .xctemplate folder.
 For example:
 `___FILEBASENAME___ViewController.swift`
 ````
 import UIKit